MOscity/sensor-data-sync/README.md

 If provided, use exact name of the time/index column.

 - plotkey : ''
 Column for preview plot.
 Use '' or None to use last column.
+Optional.

 - header : []
 Overwrite header in the datafile.
 Use None to interpret first row as header.
+Optional.

 - header_export : []
 Signals to export.
 If None, header_export = header.
+Optional.

 - signal_units_dict : {}
 Dictionary for the units of the signals/columns.
 Use None for no units.
+Optional.

 ## 2.)
 Synchronization process